Luggage ·20.06.2024

 Takeaway

 Save yourself from incurring unnecessary (and inflated) airline fees by learning how to weigh your luggage at home.
-It’s a low-effort and low-no-cost process that should be part of your pre-flight preparations.
+It’s a low-effort and low-to-no-cost process that should be part of your pre-flight preparations.

 If you do weigh in over at home just before the flight, it’s damage limitation time.
 Either shed some inessentials (do you need that third pair of suede loafers?) or book extra baggage allowance before arriving at the airport.
 This will be much cheaper than doing it at the airline counter.